Philadelphia Flyers Logo

 Philadelphia Flyers Logo History

 The promising hockey team from Philadelphia, the “Philadelphia Flyers,” was founded in 1967.
 In the beginning, the team did not always have many logos.
 Proof of this is the Philadelphia Flyers franchise, which has had only two versions in more than half a century: one for the debut, the other for the present.
-The differences between them are minimal, almost imperceptible, as the shape, elements, and configuration are completely preserved.
+The differences between them are minimal, almost invisible, as the shape, elements, and configuration are completely preserved.
 The changes mainly concerned the color filling of the logo, so the colors became cleaner, clearer, and brighter.

 What is Philadelphia Flyers?